RickytheGuy/autoroute-manager/README.md

 ## Enviroment setup
 ### GDAL for Python
 We use conda for all of our environment management (mamba is also used and is faster).
 Make sure that conda is installed.
 I would strongly recommend creating a file called .condarc and placing it in the same directory as your main conda folder if it does not already exist.
+It helps avoid common conflicts between the required packages.
 Your .condarc file should look like this:
 ```
 channel_priority: strict
 channels: